 Traditional songs from Germany, Austria, The Netherlands, Czech Republic, American folk and variety music.
 Even a little modern thrown in!

-Das Ist Lustig has been described as "Spitze" which means "tops" by locals in Oberammergau who were visiting the restaurant at the Laber Berg when the duo was playing music for their tour guests.
+Das Ist Lustig has been described as "Spitze" which means "tops" by locals in Oberammergau.
+They were visiting the restaurant at the Laber Berg when the duo played music for their tour guests in 2016.
 They asked Valina where the band was from, what part of Germany, and did not believe her when she replied "Texas"!

 Das Ist Lustig's show is full of energy, beer garden variety music and surprises.
 It's the only authentic German folk show that can be completely interactive with the audience.
-The show is carefully crafted while reading audience's response.
+The musicians love and respect the folk music they play for audiences, and their enthusiasm shows in their performance.
+The shows are carefully crafted while reading audience's response.
 Guests are invited to play bells, try their hand at the Teufelsgeige (drum-set on a stick), or play various other hand held instruments.
 Wireless instruments and mics allow the musicians to join with the audience and lead them in the fun.
 Simple folk dances and at your table dances (like their original audience participation creation: the Bench Dance ) suitable for all ages are led on the spot.

 Accordion, vocals, yodeling, singing saw, Alphorn (Ricola!): Ross is one of the most talented and dynamic German folk accordionists in Texas.
+He has been described as a master accordion player by the people in Telgte Germany where the band played a concert in April 2018.
 His true passion for the German folk music really shows in his playing style.
 When Ross plays the accordion, you can be sure that every note you hear is being played with love, live at that moment without sequencers or pre-recorded tracks.

 Ross is a Houstonian born from German descent who studied accordion under Lynlee Alley, Steve Habemacher, Terry Cavanagh, and Bill Palmer Sr. He majored in music (with a minor in voice) at the University of Missouri at Kansas City under Joan Cochran Sommers, graduating in 2000.
 He toured Europe several times with the UMKC accordion orchestra, and sang in Carnegie Hall.
 He speaks some German, and when he sings, the ladies swoon.
 He plays two different accordions in the shows; An acoustic Beltuna accordion full of reeds, and Helicon bass for a truly traditional sound, and a Roland V Accordion (all digital) adding a wide range of instrumental sounds and styles to the show.
 Before forming the band, Ross played solo at private parties and German club events.
 In his teen years, he sat in with the local German band, and rocked his Clements high school talent show.